Vanthila/1121567_Kahikatea_Project2/README.md

 • Instructions to download the dataset: You can download the dataset with this link: https://datasets.cms.waikato.ac.nz/taiao/kahikatea/
 • Installation instructions
-• Required Python packages
+• Required Python packages: please check requirements.txt
 • Instructions for running the notebook
-• Summary of key findings
+• Summary of key findings: I identified a model that helps to classify the images and it is a CNN model, however I am also aware that the small dataset might be a hinder to find the model with high accuracy.
+Sophiticated model such as Resnet and Efficientnet probably would need a bigger dataset for they to work well.
+So depending on the dataset, different model might work better than other models.